psiree/dealerwareTest/README.md

 3. install cucmber plugin and testng plugins from Eclipse marketplace
 4. download the code from git hub
 5. import project in to eclipse
 6. update the chrome webdriver path in the file "dealerwareTest/src/main/java/pageObjects/accountCreation.java" inside accountCreation() constructor.
+7. update the project my right clicking on project and select "Maven=>Update Project"

 How to run:
 1. Open Test Runner class and right click.